nystudio107/craft-imageoptimize/README.md

 ImageOptim allows you to optimize the images created by Craft 3's Image Transforms by automatically running a variety of image optimization tools on them.
 As configured by default, all of these are _lossless_ image optimizations that remove metadata and otherwise optimize the images without change their appearance in any way.

+Out of the box, ImageOptim allows for the optimization of `JPG`, `PNG`, & `SVG` images, but you can add whatever additional types you want.

 It's important to create optimized images for frontend delivery, especially for mobile devices.
 If you want to learn more about it, read the [Creating Optimized Images in Craft CMS](https://nystudio107.com/blog/creating-optimized-images-in-craft-cms) article.

 Once ImageOptim is installed, optimized versions of image transforms are created without you having to do anything.
 This makes it great for client-proofing websites.